 While it is possible for many units to serve as the fundamental building blocks of a system, the following seven were chosen for historical and practical reasons to serve as the fundamental units of the International System of Units.

 The meter is the fundamental unit of length in the International System of Units.
-It was originally defined in 1799 as one ten millionth of the distance from the equator to the north pole as measured on a line of longitude passing through Paris (so that the circumference of the earth would be 40 million meters).
-This would then fix the circumference of the earth at the reasonably convenient value of 40 million meters.
+It was originally defined in 1799 as one ten millionth of the distance from the equator to the north pole as measured on a line of longitude passing through Paris.
+This would then fix the circumference of the Earth at the reasonably convenient value of 40 million meters.
 There are two problems with this statement, however.
-First, although nearly spherical to the eye, the earth is slightly flattened and deviates from the geometric ideal by about one part in three hundred.
-A trip around the equator would be 134 km longer that a trip around the poles.
+First, although nearly spherical to the eye, the Earth is slightly flattened at the poles and deviates from the geometric ideal by about one part in three hundred.
+A trip around the equator is 134 km longer that a trip around the poles.
 Second, a small mistake was made when measuring the equator to pole distance through Paris.
-The length of the actual meter thus differs from its expected length by about one part in four thousand.
+Thus the length of the actual meter differs from its expected length by about one part in four thousand.

 In 1889, the BIPM in Paris constructed a precisely machined, platinum-iridium bar with two lines etched at opposite ends.
 The meter was then defined as the distance between these two lines when stored under specified conditions.
 Regionally authorized metrologists (measurement technicians) would travel to BIPM headquarters and copy the etched lines of the international prototype on to their own platinum-iridium bars to create regional prototypes.
 These would then be used to create local prototypes, which would then be used to create individual prototypes, which would then be used to calibrate practical measuring devices.
 Access to the international prototype was strictly controlled so as to keep the wear and tear on it to a minimum and to lessen the possibility of a catastrophic handling error.